Blinken and Lapid meet in Rome amid resetting US-Israel relations | ExBulletin

 ROME (AP) The diplomacy of silence.
 Visits in person.
 And a very public deal with no surprises on Iran.

-US Secretary of State Antony Blinken and Israeli Foreign Minister Yair Lapid will meet in Rome on Sunday as their new governments seek to turn the page on former President Donald Trump and former Prime Minister Benjamin Netanyahu, whose the close alliance has deepened partisan divisions within the two countries.
+US Secretary of State Antony Blinken and Israeli Foreign Minister Yair Lapid met in Rome on Sunday as their new governments seek to turn the page on former President Donald Trump and former Prime Minister Benjamin Netanyahu, whose the close alliance has deepened partisan divisions within the two countries.

 Now, with Trump sidelined in Florida and Netanyahu leading the opposition, President Joe Biden and Prime Minister Naftali Bennett are focusing on pragmatic diplomacy rather than dramatic moves that risk fomenting the opposition. at home or distract from other priorities.